-Examine crucial issues in the Hashemite Kingdom of Jordan, a moderate Arab state grappling with political responsibility, social change, modernization, the effects of the Arab Spring, and regional conflicts.
+Examine critical issues in the Hashemite Kingdom of Jordan, a moderate Arab state confronting political responsibilities, modernization, social change, and the effects of regional conflicts and an ensuing refugee crisis.

-Jordan has made enormous strides recently in healthcare, literacy, and democratic and economic reform.
-However, it remains challenged by a lack of natural resources, environmental concerns, economic and social issues, and the impact of Palestinian immigrants and refugees, who now make up more than half of the nation’s population.
-More recently, Iraqi refugees have been pouring into the country and changing the demographic and physical landscapes of the capital.
+The program looks at the enormous strides Jordan has made in healthcare, literacy, and democratic and economic reform as well as the challenges it faces from a lack of natural resources, environmental concerns, and economic and social issues.
+Students also consider the impact of Palestinian and Iraqi immigrants and refugees, who now make up more than half of the nation’s population.
+Students learn or greatly advance their listening, speaking, reading, and writing skills in Modern Standard Arabic.

 The impact of modernization on Jordan’s culture and society

 The underpinnings of the Arab Spring on politics and society in Jordan and neighboring countries